expofx/julia/README.md

 # Image Processing in Julia

 Implementing image manipulations and convolutions from scratch in Julia.
+Created for MIT 18.S191: Introduction to computational thinking for real-world problems.

 ### manipulations.jl